 - Remove from heat, add teabags, cover and let steep for an hour.

 - Remove tea bags.
 Stir in sugar, honey and lemon juice.
+Taste, add additional sugar if you prefer a sweeter tea.

 - Pour into 3 quart iced tea jar (pictured) and chill.